Group schemes and motivic spectra: Diagram motivic spaces and diagram motivic spectra

 \section{Diagram motivic spaces and diagram motivic spectra}

+We refer the reader to~\cite{Bor} for basic facts of enriched category theory.
 We mostly adhere to~\cite{MMSS} in this section.
 Suppose $\cc C$ is a small category enriched over the closed symmetric monoidal category of pointed motivic spaces $\bb M_\bullet$.
 Following~\cite{MMSS} a {\it motivic $\cc C$-space\/} or just a {\it $\cc C$-space\/} is an enriched functor $X:\cc C\to\bb M_\bullet$.
 The category of motivic $\cc C$-spaces and $\bb M_\bullet$-natural transformations between them is denoted by $[\cc C,\bb M_\bullet]$.
 In the language of enriched category theory $[\cc C,\bb M_\bullet]$ is the category of enriched functors from the $\bb M_\bullet$-category $\cc C$ to the $\bb M_\bullet$-category $\bb M_\bullet$.
 When $\cc C$ is enriched over unbased motivic spaces, we implicitly adjoin a base object $*$; in other words, we then understand $\cc C(a,b)$ to mean the union of the unbased motivic space of maps from $a$ to $b$ in $\cc C$ and a disjoint basepoint.

-\begin{dfn} For an object $a\in\cc C$, define the {\it evaluation functor\/} $Ev_a:[\cc C,\bb M_\bullet]\to\bb M_\bullet$� by $Ev_a(X)=X(a)$.
-We also define the {\it shift desuspension functor\/} $F_a:\bb M_\bullet\to[\cc C,\bb M_\bullet]$ by $F_d(A)=\cc C(a,-)\wedge A$ with $\cc C(a,-)$ the enriched functor represented by $a$.
+\begin{dfn} For an object $a\in\cc C$, define the {\it evaluation functor\/} $Ev_a:[\cc C,\bb M_\bullet]\to\bb M_\bullet$ by $Ev_a(X)=X(a)$.
+We also define the {\it shift desuspension functor\/} $F_a:\bb M_\bullet\to[\cc C,\bb M_\bullet]$ by $F_a(A)=\cc C(a,-)\wedge A$ with $\cc C(a,-)$ the enriched functor represented by $a$.
 Then $F_a$ is left adjoint to $Ev_a$. \end{dfn}

 For any $X\in[\cc C,\bb M_\bullet]$ there is a canonical isomorphism